mybonk/mybonk-wiki/baby-rabbit-holes.md

 We discuss and use UFW in our scope.

-In the NixOS the following commands are replaced by configuration parameters in the its configuration file.
+In NixOS the following commands are replaced by configuration parameters in the configuration file (```networking.firewall.allowTCPPorts``` .etc...) so you would not have to run them manually.
-- ```sudo netstat -lptu```: See what port is open and what process is listening.
 - ```sudo ufw allow 9999```: Open port 9999.
 - ```sudo ufw enable```: In case ```ufw``` is not running (check with sudo ```ufw``` status).

+- ```sudo netstat -lptu```: See what ports are open and what processes listen to them.

 ## partitions filesystem
 - ```findmnt```: Lists all mounted filesytems or search for a filesystem.
 It is able to search in /etc/fstab, /etc/fstab.d, /etc/mtab or /proc/self/mountinfo.
 If device or mountpoint is not given, all filesystems are shown.